 “You go into an office sit at a desk, but maybe it is a fake job, your real job is shopping.
 The true factories of our time are the shopping malls.
 That is where the real hard work is done.”HyperNormalisation (trailer) by Adam Curtis

 One thing is for sure, within the workplace you need to act fake.
-There’s the faking of emotions in the service-with-a-smile industry which is believed to be bad for your health.
+There’s the faking of emotions in the service-with-a-smile industry.
 And there’s the pretending the work you do is rational and sound.
 Which is something I can relate to.
 I’m surrounded by people who pretend what they are doing is somehow aiding production but it’s obvious to anyone with a sound mind that it’s nothing more than metaphoric paper-shuffling.

 Referring again to Adam Curtis’s documentary trailer, Curtis’s narration accurately describes (at least my) experience of fake office life: